 Which colleague has already spoken with the candidate, what was their impression, and what’s the next step?
 Although HR controls the application process, employees from the different departments usually also get involved: They participate in interviews or evaluate candidates.
 But because they have plenty to do in their normal, everyday activities, their responses can often be delayed, which slows down the entire application process – quite aside from the fact that HR can be left with the thankless job of needing to follow up again and again.

-Manage your internal communication processes with a single applicant management software package and save yourself time: You no longer have to send emails out manually, because this happens automatically, along with calendar invitations or evaluation forms.
-You no longer have to keep track of items that are still outstanding; the applicant tracker software does it for you.
+Manage your internal communication processes with a single applicant tracking software package and save yourself time: You no longer have to send emails out manually, because this happens automatically, along with calendar invitations or evaluation forms.
+You no longer have to keep track of items that are still outstanding; the applicant tracking software does it for you.

 Lighten the HR Workload

-Assign roles (e.g. hiring manager, recruiter, interviewer, etc.) so that everyone knows what they have to do.
-Each role comes with different viewing and editing rights for the assigned positions and applicants, and is automatically assigned tasks.
+Assign roles (e.g. hiring manager, recruiter, interviewer, etc.) so that everyone knows what they have to do in the candidate tracking process.
+Each role comes with different viewing and editing rights for the assigned positions and applicants and is automatically assigned tasks.

 This allows you to view aggregated evaluations, compare candidates, and in the end, make a sound decision.

-Where was that CV again, and what was the applicant’s address?
-Once a candidate is in the applicant tracking system, their data are stored and later transferred to an employee profile, if they are hired – all in compliance with the GDPR .
-If they are not hired, the data is purged from the system, again in compliance with privacy regulations.
+Where was that CV again?
+What was the applicant’s address?
+Once a candidate is in the applicant tracking software, their data is stored and later transferred to an employee profile, if they are hired – all in compliance with the GDPR.
+If they are not hired, the data is purged from the system, in compliance with privacy regulations.

 If you need a letter for the applicant or employee, such as a work contract or an interim reference, you can use a template that combines all relevant information.
-Either you or the employee can add any missing data yourself.
+Either you or the employee can add missing data.

-Lots of applicants means lots of emails, which means a lot of effort spent writing.
+Lots of applicants results in lots of emails.
+This means a lot of effort spent writing.
 But there is a better way: by using templates.
-ATS recruitment with Personio allows you to create templates for all of your requirements (receipt acknowledgement, invitation to an interview, rejection, etc.) and use it over and over again.
-If you go on vacation, you can authorize colleagues to use your templates and send them in your absence.
+Applicant tracking systems with Personio allow you to create templates for all of your requirements (receipt acknowledgment, an invitation to an interview, rejection, etc.) and use it over and over again.
+If you go on vacation, you can even authorize colleagues to use your templates to send in your absence.